aayushrangwala/ThoughtWorks-HTTP-Hunt/README.md

 Hit an endpoint GET https://<host-link>/challenge which would give you further instructions.

 Conclusion: Need to make RAPI consumer app which will hit the GET calls for questions and input and POST the JSON as Output

+How to Use:

+Just import the project in Eclipse, replace the actual credentials (UserID and host IP) with the placeholders and RUN!!!